-Pokémon Scarlet & Violet’s Paldea region is based on Spain, and with it, there are Pokémon inspired by olives, towns that look like they serve a mean tapas, and lots more references to uncover.
+Pokémon Scarlet & Violet’s Paldea region is a stunning map based on Spain, and with it, there are Pokémon inspired by olives, towns that look like they serve a mean tapas, and lots more references to uncover.
 There are also brand new Pokémon variations, a new (slightly odd) mount, and more.

 Pokémon Scarlet & Violet Paldea region